-Contamination remediation will be undertaken if required to ensure the land is suitable for use as buffer land for the Vales Point Power Station.
-As the lands will not be used as "recreation/public space", nor is it planned to be used for "commercial/industrial" purposes which are classifications within the National Environment Protection (Assessment of Site Contamination) Measure 1999, it is proposed that a combination of health based investigation criteria applicable to either of these classifications will be adopted as the rehabilitation criteria should contamination requiring remediation be identified.
+Contamination remediation will be undertaken if required to ensure the land is suitable for use as buffer land for the VPPS.
+As the lands will not be used as "recreation/public space", nor is it planned to be used for "commercial/industrial" purposes which are classifications within the National Environment Protection (Assessment of Site Contamination) Measure 1999, it is proposed that a combination of health based investigation criteria applicable to either of these classifications will be adopted as the rehabilitation criteria should contamination be identified.